robtweed/qewd-hit-platform/docs/installation/openehr.md

 In most cases this is all you will need to change.

-### Restarting the OpenEHR Interface MicroService
+## Restarting the OpenEHR Interface MicroService

-You can now re-start the fully-configured OpenEHR Interface MicroService.
+You can now re-start the Container which will now run as the fully-configured OpenEHR Interface MicroService.

 If you are running all the Microservices on the same host machine, assuming you've created a Docker network named *qewd-hit*: